 - 1 cup sour cream

-- Make a well in the dry ingredients, and add the wet ingredients to the bowl.
-Mix carefully – but do not over mix.
-A few flour streaks are okay.
+- Make a well in the dry ingredients and pour in the wet ingredients.
+Stir carefully – do not overmix!
+A few flour streaks are fine.

-- Wait for the bubbles to appear and check that the bottom is golden brown, then flip.
+- Wait for bubbles to appear and check that the bottom is golden brown, then flip.

-- Cook a further few minutes, then stack on a plate.
+- Cook for another few minutes, then transfer to a plate.

 - Don’t overmix the batter.
 For fluffy, tender pancakes – mix until the batter is JUST combined before adding the fresh blueberries.